Running Start General Information

 - Check the Running Start procedures on the website of the college you wish to attend.
 Some will require you to register as a student online or in person before taking the placement test.
 Some may require that you attend an orientation session at the college.

 - Schedule an appointment to meet with your high school counselor.
-Bring your Running Start packet to this meeting.
+Bring your Running Start packet to this meeting and a signed copy of the Running Start Participation Agreement form for Ballard High School.
 You will decide together which classes you will take at the college and which classes you will take at BHS.
 Your counselor will sign the Enrollment Verification Form included in your Running Start packet.